LMMS

 Free digital audio workstation

-brew install --cask lmmsLMMS (Let's Make Music Studio) is a free, open-source, and cross-platform digital audio workstation (DAW) for music production.
-It empowers users to create melodies and beats, synthesize and mix sounds, and arrange samples into complete tracks.
+LMMS (Let's Make Music Studio) is a free, open-source, and cross-platform digital audio workstation (DAW) for music production.
+It enables users to create melodies and beats, synthesize and mix sounds, and arrange samples into complete tracks.
 Featuring a user-friendly interface, LMMS is driven by a vibrant community of developers and musicians, making it an accessible tool for aspiring producers.

 LMMS, while having its last stable release in 2020, is far from dormant.
 Its development community is vibrant, pushing significant advancements and setting ambitious goals for the future, transforming the platform with new capabilities and architectural improvements.

-Despite the stable release 1.2.2 dating back to July 2020, LMMS has seen continuous and robust development.
+Despite the stable release 1.2.2 dating back to July 2020, LMMS has seen continuous and solid development.
 The years 2025 and early 2026 have been particularly active, demonstrating the community's dedication to evolving the software beyond its last official milestone.
 This ongoing work highlights a strong commitment to the project's longevity and feature set.

 Recent architectural improvements include crucial dependency updates like Qt6 support, laying the groundwork for a more modern and stable user interface.
 Long-term goals aim for a significant refactor, splitting LMMS into core and GUI components.
 This separation is intended to facilitate more flexible GUI options and allow for the development of alternative interfaces while maintaining a consistent core functionality.